Thursday, 8 May 2014

 A couple of fun photos at Gamcheon

-We had lunch in the village and then headed to Samkwangsa temple.
 We took the village bus (Bus 1) from Gamcheon village to the bus stop at Saha-ro and got onto the subway from Geojeong station to Seomyeon station.
 Seomyeon station is the transfer station where the orange and green lines meet.
 We took exit 9 and crossed the road to the fountain where we waited for the village bus (Bus 15).

 In front of the fountain where the village bus 15 stops.